srerisso/coursera_python_databases/README.md

 Create a table, Retrieve some data, Update data, Delete data (CRUD).
 Database schema, Database Model, SQLite

 - Single table CRUD

+## Week 3

+- Designing a Data Model.

+Building a data model, data objects of your application and represent those objects and their relationships.

+- Representing a data model in tables.

+- Inserting relational Data.

+We have relationships !

+- Reconstructing data with JOIN.